thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

        appDelegate.deviceID;
        self.authTokenField.text = @"MyIoT2016";
        appDelegate.authToken;
       }`

-    _NOTE: Now you have prepared your IoT Cloud with your own Device Type and Device with a ID and Security Validation information._
+    _NOTE: Now you have prepared your IoT Cloud with your own Device Type and Device with a ID and Security Validation information._#

+***
+### 2.1.5 Define Device for the Internet of Things Foundation Service

+    1. Copy the ClipboardNodeRed-containsAllNodes.txt content into the Clipboard Either you have it cloned with git or you can get it from git.hub here:(http://bit.ly/1QC39ld)
+    2. Import from Clipboard

+***
-## 2.2 iOS related tasks
+### 2.2 iOS related tasks

+***
+# 3. Source Folder content description

+***
+## 3.1 Basic UML Documentation

+* _****iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-Documentation**_

+This folder contains a basic documentation with a UML Model including some diagrams.

+***
+## 3.2 Bluemix - Node-RED Implementation

+* _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-NodeREDImplemtations**_

+This folder contains the Node-Red implementation.
+The file _ClipboardNodeRed-containsAllNodes.txt_ includes the the whole **Node-RED** implementation you can import to your Node-Red in Bluemix.

+The other folders _"templates and functions"_ do contain the "pure" code for some nodes.
+Just to provide a **more readable** format for you.

+***
+## 3.3 Bluemix - Coudant configuration

+* _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-CloudantConfiguration**_

+This folder contains the needed code and information to build the search index which will be used by the MobileApp TempTracker to search for Device ID, Status, Date and Temperature.

+***
+## 3.4 iOS App Implementation

+*  _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios**_

+This folder contains a xCode Project with the MobileApp based on _"Objective-C"_.